franleplant/webtask/README.md

 You can check two examples:

-- Send Email: [webtask](webtask/send-email.js), [invocation](./sendEmail.example.js).
+- Send Email: ([webtask](webtasks/send-email.js), [invocation](./sendEmail.example.js)).
 Send a email; from, to, subject and message are parameterized.
-- Mongo Insert: [webtask](webtask/mongodb-insert.js), [invocation](./mongoInsert.example.js).
+- Mongo Insert: ([webtask](webtasks/mongodb-insert.js), [invocation](./mongoInsert.example.js)).
 Insert arbitrary data on a parameterized collection.

 ## Internals

-This package is very simple, it uses ES6, Promises and Superagent to abstract from an HTTP POST.
+This package is very simple, it uses ES6, Promises and Superagent to create an abstraction layer over a HTTP POST.
 POST and JSON payload have been used to you can send arbitrary amount of data to your webtask.

 ## Development